-The Tax Anticipation Notes, 2015 Series A (the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
-All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Notes.
-See "THE NOTES - Tax Levy Limitation Law" herein.
+The General Improvement Bonds, 2016 Refunding Series A (the "Series A Bonds"), the General Improvement Bonds, 2016 Series B (the "Series B Bonds" and together with the Series A Bonds, the "Bonds") and the Bond Anticipation Notes, 2016 Series A (Federally Taxable) (the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
+The Bonds and the Notes are collectively referred to herein as the "Obligations."
+All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Obligations.
+See "THE OBLIGATIONS - Tax Levy Limitation Law" herein.

+Interest on the Series A Bonds is payable on July 1 and January 1 of each year commencing July 1, 2016.
+Interest on the Series B Bonds is payable on April 1 and October 1 of each year commencing October 1, 2016.
+Interest shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 Interest on the Notes is payable at maturity.
-Interest on the Notes will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The Notes are payable from amounts provided by the County.
-See "THE NOTES" herein.
+The Obligations are payable from amounts provided by the County.
+See "THE OBLIGATIONS" herein.

-The Notes will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Notes.
+The Obligations will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Obligations.
 Purchases will be made in book-entry-only form in the denomination of \$5,000 or any integral multiple thereof.
-Purchasers will not receive physical certificates representing their ownership interest in the Notes.
-Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Notes.
+Purchasers will not receive physical certificates representing their ownership interest in the Obligations.
+Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Obligations.
+The Bonds are subject to redemption prior to maturity as set forth herein.
 The Notes are not subject to redemption prior to maturity.

-The Notes are offered when, as and if issued and received by the Underwriters.
-The issuance of the Notes is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
-Certain legal matters with respect to the Notes will be passed upon for the Underwriters of the Notes by their counsel, Barclay Damon, LLP, Albany, New York.
-It is anticipated that the Notes will be available for delivery through the facilities of DTC in Jersey City, New Jersey on or about December 14, 2015.
+The Series A Bonds and the Notes are offered when, as and if issued and received by the Underwriters.
+The Series B Bonds are offered when, as and if issued and received by the Purchaser thereof in accordance with the Notice of Sale dated January 15, 2016.
+The issuance of the Obligations is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
+Certain legal matters with respect to the Series A Bonds and the Notes will be passed upon for the Underwriters of the Series A Bonds and the Notes by their counsel, Barclay Damon, LLP, Albany, New York.
+Barclay Damon, LLP will serve as counsel to the Underwriters only with respect to the Series A Bonds and the Notes and not with respect to the Series B Bonds.
+It is anticipated that the Obligations will be available for delivery through the facilities of DTC in Jersey City, New Jersey on or about February 9, 2016.